 Today’s program of FOCUS festival Alfred Schnittke’s World features a piece by Sofia Gubaidulina (b.
-1931, Russia) In Croce (1979).
-Gubaidulina’s music is symbolic and imaginative in terms of timbre, employing unusual instrumental combinations and extended techniques.
-The symbolism behind the sounds often carries spiritual connotation; in 1998 the composer even stated that all her works were religious, which in her understanding is not related to the church.
+1931, Russia), In Croce (1979).
+Gubaidulina’s music is symbolic and imaginative, employing unusual instrumental combinations and extended techniques.
+The symbolism behind the sounds often carries spiritual connotation; in 1998 the composer stated that all her works were religious, which in her understanding is not related to the church.
 This is one of the reasons why some of her music was unwelcome in the USSR and some works were not performed until its fall.

 Gubaidulina is one of the most spiritually inspired composers of our time.
-The belief in the religious purpose of art has deep roots back to her childhood and was strengthened during her youth when she encountered writings of Russian philosopher Nicholas Berdyaev and met one of the most brilliant pianists in the USSR Maria Yudina, who maintained her strong religious commitment despite political oppression.
+The belief in the religious purpose of art has deep roots back to her childhood and was strengthened during her youth when she encountered the writings of Russian philosopher Nicholas Berdyaev and met one of the most brilliant pianists in the USSR Maria Yudina, who maintained her strong religious commitment despite political repressions.
 Gubaidulina’s first engagement with music-making in 1937 coincided with a spiritual experience of significant impact: at the age of six, when she began to play the piano, she came across an Orthodox Christian icon.
-As quoted in her biography by Michael Kurtz, she recalls: “Music naturally blended with religion, and sound, straight away, became sacred for me.”
+As Michael Kurtz quotes her in his monograph: “Music naturally blended with religion, and sound, straight away, became sacred for me.”

 The connection between Christian commitment and artistic creativity was further strengthened during Gubaidulina’s philosophical quest when she learned about Berdyaev’s idea of linking the inner and spiritual realm to the perception of time: “Creativity… is the flight into the infinite… [an activity] which transcends the finite towards the infinite.
 The creative act signifies an ek-stasis, a breaking-through to eternity.”
 The sacredness of art is a completely natural phenomenon for Gubaidulina, and her aesthetic statement is not that of a style, but of art’s relationship with religion through the re-linking of everyday life with vertical inner nature of human perception: